Whiting Ranch Wilderness Park: Wildlife

 The park is home to various species of wildlife that are found throughout Southern California.
 Mule deer, the only species of deer found in Orange County, are common in the park.
 They are preyed upon by an estimated 30 mountain lions that move throughout the Santa Ana mountain range and its foothills.
 Mountain lion sightings are uncommon but have prompted park closures on multiple occasions.
+Coyotes, bobcats, raccoons, grey foxes, and both striped and spotted skunks are frequent throughout the park.
+The elusive american badger has not been sighted within the park, but is known to inhabit the greater surrounding wilderness.

 The park is home to various reptiles, including the common western fence lizard and the southern alligator lizard.
 Pacific gopher snakes, Red diamond rattlesnakes, Southern Pacific rattlesnakes, and other species of snakes inhabit the area.

 Red-tailed hawks and red-shouldered hawks can be seen flying throughout the park's boundaries.
 Both great horned owls and barn owls are known to be present in the area.
 Whiting Ranch is also home to several small bird species, including the cactus wren and the endangered California gnatcatcher.